amostafa147/dsc30-2024-ss2/syllabus.md

 Process:
 - There will be a set of lecture activities (polls, questions, coding problems) open on Ed on the day of lecture.
 Have this open during lecture, so you can follow along.
 - You will be given time to work on these questions in breakout rooms with other students.
-- Lecture participation activities must be completed by 11:59pm on Ed in order to receive full credit.
+- Lecture participation activities must be completed on Ed before the start of the next lecture in order to receive full credit.
+(See Ed for exact due dates and times)

 Notes:
 - Each lecture participation activity is graded on a completion/no-completion basis, with no partial credit given.